christianacca/web-api-starter/docs/decisions/0002-remain-on-y1-consumption-plan-rather-than-flex.md

 ### Option 2 — Adopt Flex Consumption

 - Good, because it is keyless-first by design and the strategic long-term plan.
+- Good, because it adds **VNet integration**, letting Function Apps reach private endpoints / VNet-restricted resources without needing an Elastic Premium plan.
-- Good, because it adds VNet integration, faster/larger scale-out (1,000 vs 200), and always-ready cold-start mitigation.
+- Good, because it adds faster/larger scale-out (1,000 vs 200) and always-ready cold-start mitigation.
 - Bad, because it is **Linux-only** — the Windows apps must be re-platformed.
 - Bad, because **in-place migration is not supported**: a new app must be created and code redeployed; only one app per Flex plan.
+- Bad, because **the "one app per plan" restriction blocks a cost-mitigation option that exists on Y1/Premium/Dedicated**: on those plans, multiple Function Apps can share a single plan to spread its fixed/base cost.
+Flex Consumption has no equivalent — each Function App requires its own dedicated Flex plan (confirmed in Microsoft's docs: _"Apps per plan: You can only have one app per Flex Consumption plan"_).
+For DSG specifically, this means its two Function Apps (`DataServicesGateway.Functions` and `DataServicesGateway.DeployFunctions`) could **not** be consolidated onto one Flex plan to offset the higher per-unit cost — each would be billed as a fully separate plan, so the measured 12×/46× cost multiplier in the DSG ADR applies per app, not amortized across apps.
 - Bad, because it is **materially more expensive per unit of work** (higher rates, smaller free grants, instance-size-based GB-s billing, 1 s minimum execution) — see the measured factors in the DSG ADR.
 - Bad, because the added capabilities are not needed at template scale.